mitsuru17/Awesome-Gmail-Widget/README.md

 What is this?
 -------------
-This is a weather widget published on the [Chrome Web Store](https://chrome.google.com/webstore).
+This is a Gmail widget published on the [Chrome Web Store](https://chrome.google.com/webstore).

 What license is this extension released under?
 ----------------------------------------------